xzmeng/binance-history/README.rst

     $ pip install binance-history

-**Binance History** comes with a command line interface, if you want to use it you need install the extra dependencies:
+**binance-history** comes with a command line interface, you need to install some extra dependencies to use it:

 .. code-block:: bash